ajaila/ajaila/README.md

 ## Datamining Framework
 [![Build Status](https://travis-ci.org/mac-r/ajaila.png?branch=master)](https://travis-ci.org/mac-r/ajaila) [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/mac-r/ajaila)

-Ajaila name is the composition of two words: ajala and agile.
-According to african mythology "Ajala" is the god of creation, who lives in heaven and makes human faces from clay and chaos.
-And as far as you most probably know "agile" describes a flexible approach to software development, which expects you to split the workflow into sustainable pieces.
-Therefore it shouldn't be surprising for you why Ajaila is called like that.
-We are talking about datamining framework which allows you to follow agile practices.
+Ajaila is the composition of two words: ajala and agile.
+According to african mythology, "Ajala" is the god of creation, who lives in heaven and makes human faces from clay and chaos.
+As far as you most probably know, "agile" describes a flexible approach to software development, which expects you to split the workflow into sustainable pieces.
+Therefore, it shouldn't be surprising for you why Ajaila is called like that.
+We are talking about datamining framework, which allows you to follow agile practices.

 Why are agile practices so important?
 Whether you are a software developer or research engineer, there is always someone interested in what you are doing.
 These people are stakeholders in a project you are working on.
 Demonstrating results on a regular basis is the crucial point, which allows to succeed.
 With Ajaila you can conduct R&D, split your datamining project into sustainable parts and show progress within each iteration.